-If you reach an agreement at mediation with your ex-partner then I recommend that I then provide you advice on whether the agreement reached is fair and along the lines of what a Court would likely order in your situation.
-After I provide this advice I recommend the agreement is made into consent orders in the Family Court to provide you with protection of your legal rights.
+If you reach an agreement at mediation with your ex-partner I can then provide advice on whether the agreement reached is fair and along the lines of what a Court would likely order in your situation.
+After this advice is provided, I would recommend the agreement be made into consent orders in the Family Court to provide you with protection of your legal rights.

-If you reach a negotiated agreement with your ex-partner and would like that made into consent orders, then the estimated legal costs are between $2,750 to $3,300 inc GST, plus a Family Court filing fee of $165.
+If we advise you and negotiate on your behalf with your ex-partner for children’s orders or a property settlement with the agreed outcome made into consent orders, then the estimated legal cost will be between $3,400 – $4,050 inc GST, plus a Family Court filing fee of $180.